the-cocktail/demo-bbvaapimarket/README.md

 Before to start you should:
 - Create a new [BBVA API MARKET](http://www.bbvaapimarket.com) application
-- Activate at least accounts, cards and identity products
+- Activate at least accounts, cards, identity products, loans, payments and paystats
 - Setup your site and callback path
 - Get your client_id and client_secret